koshimazaki/Donation-Box-SDK7/README.md

 ## Donation Box in Decentraland SDK7

 A simple interactive scene in Decentraland enabling users to donate $MANA through a virtual donation box.
-Code refactored to DCK SDK7.
+Code refactored to DCL SDK7.

 Key components:
 - Web3 Tools: Uses eth-connect and dcl-crypto-utils-library for $MANA transactions.